google/docsy/userguide/content/en/blog/2024/year-in-review.md

 (jaegertracing#746)].

 For features tentatively planned for the first release of 2025, see [Release 0.12.0 preparation #2108].
-Currently, the most upvoted enhancement requests are:
+The most upvoted enhancement requests are currently:
 [^2]

 - [Navigation indication on the right TOC #349](https://github.com/google/docsy/issues/349)